Takutogarepi/MonteCarloPlanner/README.md

 ```

 The planner was tested against HSP on benchmarks blocks, gripper, logistics and depots.
 However depots are computationally expensive hence they have been ommited.

+## 4. Additional documents.
+  * A pdf with perfomance results can be found in location src/comparisonScript/MCTS_Images.pdf
+  * A python sript to generate these plots can be found in location src/comparisonScript/script.py